Saint Petka Church, Saskatoon

 Phone number: 306 545 0456

-Prota Radovan Marić was born on September 3, 1973 in Kruševo Brdo, Kotor Varoš Municipality, to father Vasilije and mother Nedeljka Marić.
+Fr.
+Radovan Maric was born on September 3, 1973 in Krusevo Brdo, Kotor Varos Municipality, to father Vasilije and mother Nedeljka Maric.
 He completed primary school in his hometown.
 After completing primary school, he enrolled in the Theological Seminary of the Holy Three Hierarchs in the Krka Monastery, which he completed with excellent success.
-After completing the seminary, he went to serve his military service in the Army of the Republika Srpska.
-After completing his military service, by decision of the Holy Synod of the Serbian Orthodox Church, he was sent to study at the Moscow Theological Academy - Trinity Sergius Lavra, Russia.
-After successfully completing the academy, with the blessing of the Canadian Bishop Mr. Georgije, he married Olga Mizinina and was admitted to the clergy of the Canadian Diocese.
-He came to Canada on the Assumption of the Virgin Mary in 1998.
-He was ordained a deacon by Bishop Georgij on the Feast of the Protection of the Most Holy Theotokos in 1998 at the Monastery of the Holy Transfiguration of the Lord.
-In the spring, on March 14, 1999, he received the priesthood at the Monastery of the Holy Transfiguration of the Lord from Bishop Georgij.
+After completing the seminary, he went to serve his military service.
+After completing his military service, by decision of the Holy Synod of the Serbian Orthodox Church, he was sent to study at the Moscow Theological Academy at the Trinity Lavra of St. Sergius in Sergiyev Posad, Moscow.
+After successfully completing the academy, with the blessing of Bishop of Canada Georgije, he married Olga Mizinin and was admitted to the clergy of the Diocese of Canada.
+He came to Canada on the Dormition of the Virgin Mary in 1998.
+He was ordained a deacon by Bishop Georgije on the Feast of the Protection of the Most Holy Theotokos in 1998 at the Holy Transfiguration Monastery.
+In the spring, on March 14, 1999, he was ordained to the priesthood at the Holy Transfiguration Monastery by Bishop Georgije.
 He was appointed to the parish of the Assembly of Serbian Saints in Winnipeg on May 1, 1999, and served in the same capacity until August 15, 2004.
 During Father Radovan's ministry in Winnipeg, the debt for the new church was paid off, which was largely renovated.
-Father Radovan was appointed pastor of the missionary parish of the Holy God-Seer Prophet Elijah in Kelowna, British Columbia on September 1, 2004.
-For his meritorious work in this parish, he was awarded the Order of Saint Elijah the Prophet in 2006 with the right to wear a red sash.
-He remained in the same parish until January 30, 2008, when he was transferred to the parish of the Holy Trinity in Ridžajna.
-In Ridžajna, Father Radovan worked diligently to organize the spiritual life of Serbs in this parish and to purchase houses in the place of which this parish plans to build a nursing home in the future.
-For his active work in the parish, Father Radovan was awarded the title of proto-vicar in 2009.
-From Ridžajna, Father Radovan founded a parish in Saskatoon.
-The establishment of this parish was approved by the Canadian Bishop George on the Holy Trinity, on May 23, 2010.
-He was ordained to the rank of archpriest on October 24, 2010.
+Father Radovan was appointed pastor of the missionary parish of the Holy Prophet Elijah in Kelowna, British Columbia on September 1, 2004.
+For his meritorious work in this parish, he was awarded the right to wear a red sash on Saint Elijah Day in 2006.
+He remained in the same parish until January 30, 2008, when he was transferred to the parish of the Holy Trinity in Regina.
+In Regina, Father Radovan worked diligently to organize the spiritual life of Serbs in this parish and to purchase houses in the place of which the parish plans to build a nursing home in the future.
+For his active work in the parish, Father Radovan was awarded the title of protonamesnik in 2009.
+From Regina, Father Radovan founded a parish in Saskatoon.
+The establishment of this parish was approved by Bishop Georgije on the Day of the Holy Trinity, on May 23, 2010.
+He was ordained to the rank of protopresbyter on October 24, 2010.
 At the Church of the Holy Trinity, Father Radovan founded a church choir, a folklore group "Zora", and a school of religious education and the Serbian language.
-For his merits in the formation and successful start of the parish in Saskatoon, Father Radovan was awarded the right to wear the parish cross in 2014.
-Dear God, Father Radovan has blessed him with two daughters, Aleksandra and Sofia.
+For his merits in the formation and successful start of the parish in Saskatoon, Father Radovan was awarded the right to wear the pectoral cross in 2014.
+God has blessed Father Radovan with two daughters, Aleksandra and Sofija.